Madeira: Climate

-Flora and fauna
+Biodiversity

-Madeira island is home to several endemic plant and animal species.
+Endemic plant and animal species

-In the south, there is very little left of the indigenous subtropical rainforest that once covered the whole island (the original settlers set fire to the island to clear the land for farming) and gave it the name it now bears (Madeira means "wood" in Portuguese).
-However, in the north, the valleys contain native trees of fine growth.
-These "laurisilva" forests, called lauraceas madeirense, notably the forests on the northern slopes of Madeira Island, are designated as a World Heritage Site by UNESCO.
-The paleobotanical record of Madeira reveals that laurisilva forest has existed in this island for at least 1.8 million years.
-Critically endangered species such as the vine Jasminum azoricum and the rowan Sorbus maderensis are endemic to Madeira.
-The Madeiran large white butterfly was an endemic subspecies of the Large white which inhabited the laurisilva forests but has not been seen since 1977 so may now be extinct.
+In the south, little is left of the indigenous subtropical rainforest that once covered the island (the original settlers set fires to clear the land for farming) and named it (madeira means "wood" in Portuguese).
+However, in the north, the valleys harbor native trees.
+These laurisilva forests, notably those on the northern slopes, are designated as a UNESCO World Heritage Site.
+Madeira's paleobotanical record reveals that laurissilva forest has existed for at least 1.8 million years.
+Critically endangered species such as the vine Jasminum azoricum and the rowan Sorbus maderensis are endemic.
+The Madeiran large white butterfly was an endemic subspecies of the large white that inhabited the laurissilva forests but has not been seen since 1977.